HomeEIPsNewsletter

 Delegation Designation

-For example, EXTCODESIZE would return the size of the code pointed to by address instead of 23 which would represent the delegation designation.
-CALL would similarly load the code from address and execute it in the context of authority.
+For example, EXTCODESIZE would return 2 (the size of 0xef01) instead of 23 which would represent the delegation designation, EXTCODEHASH would return 0xeadcdba66a79ab5dce91622d1d75c8cff5cff0b96944c3bf1072cd08ce018329 (keccak256(0xef01)), and CALL would load the code from address and execute it in the context of authority.

 In case a delegation designator points to a precompile address, retrieved code is considered empty and CALL, CALLCODE, STATICCALL, DELEGATECALL instructions targeting this account will execute empty code, i.e. succeed with no execution given enough gas.